 Inscription on the door: "This building was ordered in the age and the reign of the great King; the exalted Emperor; master of the necks of the people; chief among the rulers of Turkestan, Arabia and Ajm; the sun of the world and faith; the glory of Islam and the Musalman; master of peace and bounty; the heir of the kingdom of Solomon: Abul Muzaffar Iltutmish, Sultan, the ally of the Amir al-Mu'minin".

-Inscriptions on the 5th Storey: Inscriptions on the fifth storey has the name of Firoz Shah Tughlaq (1351-1388).
+Inscriptions on the 5th Storey: The inscriptions on the fifth storey has the name of Firoz Shah Tughlaq (1351-1388).

 Inscription on the doorway: "This Minar was injured by lightning in the months of the year 770.
 (1368) Firoz [Shah Tughlaq] Sultan, with the grace of the Protector; the elect by the mercy of the Pure, repaired this building with great care.
 May the Unknown Creator preserve this building from all dangers".